THE PROMISE lesson plan: Concepts of Resistance

-THE PROMISE feature film study guide
+THE PROMISE: film study guide

-Two Day Lesson Plan
+Two Day Lesson on the Armenian Genocide

 This is a compressed version of The Genocide Education Project’s ten-day curriculum found in Human Rights and Genocide: A Case Study of the First Modern Genocide of the 20th Century.
 It is to be completed in two fifty-minute class periods, with 2 homework assignments, one before and another between the lessons.
 The lesson includes the definition of genocide, historical background on the Armenian case, a review of other major genocides, a short national TV news piece, and readings from survivor testimonies.

 How should genocide be remembered?
 This lesson and activity begins with a classroom discussion about how communities remember major historical events, including human rights atrocities.
 Students also learn the allegorical story of Armenian botanist JJ Manissadjian, who studied and catalogued a rare, wild tulip found in the Armenian homeland in pre-WWI Ottoman Empire.
 The tulip became extinct in the wild, but was cultivated later from seeds Manissadjian had sent to Europe.
 Manissadjian was imprisoned during the Armenian Genocide, but escaped and immigrated to Europe and the United States.
 The tulip story is symbolic of the fate of Armenians.

 Based on Manissadjian’s survival story, this lesson includes instructions for a school activity creating a real or artificial tulip garden in commemoration of the Armenian Genocide. (more…)